 - Creativity

 - Practicality

 - Stakeholder Evaluation

 - Financial Analysis

 - Ethical Implications

 - Use of the STAR Model

 - Organization

 - PowerPoint Design

 - Verbal Delivery

 - Responses to Questions

 - Impromptu Speaking

 Awards

 All participants will receive a certificate of merit for competing, as recognition for their hard work.

-Each student from the first, second, and third place teams of the F2F competition will receive \$200, \$125, and \$50 respectively, and each of the top three F2F teams will receive a trophy.
-Each student from the first, second, and third place teams of the virtual competition will receive \$150, \$100, and \$50 respectively.
+Each student from the first, second, and third place teams will receive \$200, \$125, and \$50 respectively.